MeshachBlue/compushare/README.md

 All money would be transferred as bitcoins to the bitcoin mining network.

-There would be several beneficial effects to the bitcoin economy as a result.
+There would be several beneficial effects to the bitcoin economy as a result:
 * This would stabalise the bitcoin economy.
 * It would make it so all computers could once again effectively mine bitcoin (not just ASIC's).
 * It would do leaps and bounds for legitimising the currency.